sulu/sulu/UPGRADE.md

 The `Sulu\Bundle\AdminBundle\Admin\Routing` namespace was renamed to `Sulu\Bundle\AdminBundle\Admin\View`.

-Some of the `RouteBuilder` methods have been renamed (they are used in multiple `RouteBuilder` and are named the same):
+`RouterBuilder`s have been renamed to `ViewBuilder`s and some of the methods have been renamed (they are used in multiple `ViewBuilder`s and are named the same):

 | Old function name                     | New function name                       |
 |---------------------------------------|-----------------------------------------|